sous-chefs/jenkins/README.md

 * __package__ - Installs Jenkins from the official jenkins-ci.org packages.
 * __war__ - Downloads the latest version of the Jenkins WAR file from http://jenkins-ci.
 The server process is configured to run as a runit service.

-### node
-The type of agent that is used to communicate with the slave is determined by the attribute `node['jenkins']['node']['agent_type']`.
-The following agent types are supported:

-* __ssh__ - Creates the user and group for the Jenkins slave to run as and sets `.ssh/authorized_keys` to the `node['jenkins']['server']['pubkey']` attribute.
-The [jenkins-cli.jar](http://wiki.jenkins-ci.org/display/JENKINS/Jenkins+CLI) is downloaded from the Jenkins server and used to manage the nodes via the [groovy](http://wiki.jenkins-ci.org/display/JENKINS/Jenkins+Script+Console) cli command.
-Jenkins is configured to launch a slave agent on the node using it's [SSH slave plugin](http://wiki.jenkins-ci.org/display/JENKINS/SSH+Slaves+plugin).
-* __jnlp__ - Creates the user and group for the Jenkins slave to run as and `/jnlpJars/slave.jar` is downloaded from the Jenkins server.
-The slave process is configured to run as a runit service.
-* __windows__ - Creates the home directory for the node slave and sets `JENKINS_HOME` and `JENKINS_URL` system environment variables.
-The [winsw](http://weblogs.java.net/blog/2008/09/29/winsw-windows-service-wrapper-less-restrictive-license) Windows service wrapper will be downloaded and installed, along with generating `jenkins-slave.xml` from a template.
-Jenkins is configured with the node as a [jnlp](http://wiki.jenkins-ci.org/display/JENKINS/Distributed+builds) slave and `/jnlpJars/slave.jar` is downloaded from the Jenkins server.
-The `jenkinsslave` service will be started the first time the recipe is run or if the service is not running.
-The 'jenkinsslave' service will be restarted if `/jnlpJars/slave.jar` has changed.
-The end results is functionally the same had you chosen the option to [Let Jenkins control this slave as a Windows service](http://wiki.jenkins-ci.org/display/JENKINS/Installing+Jenkins+as+a+Windows+service).

 ### proxy
 Installs a proxy and creates a vhost to route traffic to the installed Jenkins server.
 The type of HTTP proxy that is installed and configured is determined by the `node['jenkins']['http_proxy']['variant']` attribute.
 The following HTTP proxy variants are supported: